garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-storage-account.md

 1. Go to **Home > Storage Accounts** and click om **Create**.
 2. In the **Basics** section, select the resource group you previously selected for your VNET.
-3. Then input your account name and region and choose your desired performance type.
+3. Then, input your account name and region and choose your desired performance type.
 4. Go to the **Networking** section and choose `Disable public access and use private access` option in **Network access**.
 5. Click on **Add private endpoint** and enter the **Name**, ****Storage sub-resource** type.
 6. In the **Networking** section, select the VNET which houses the bastion host.
 7. Select a compatible subnet and then choose your private DNS zone.
 8. Click on **OK** and then click on **Review + Create**.
-Finally click on **Create**.
+Finally, click on **Create**.

 ### Step 2: Accessing the Storage Account

-If the above steps is completed then follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.
+If the above steps are completed, you must follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.

 To Check if you can access the Storage Account, follow the below steps: